Enartia/woo-payment-gateway-for-piraeus-bank/README.txt

 Introduced the possibility for Block Editor checkout blocks
-Enhancement: Make the card holder name optional in checkout Changed the hook for translations to be loaded because of WordPress 6.7 release
+Enhancement: Make the card holder name optional in checkout Changed the hook for translations to be loaded because of WordPress 6.7 release Updated compatibilities with WordPress 6.7 and WooCommerce 9.4.2

 = 2.0.7 =